orbitalquark/textadept/doc/manual.md

 The standard output (stdout) of the command replaces the input text.

+## Macros

+While Textadept can be completely scripted with Lua, it is sometimes desirable to quickly record a series of edits and play them back without writing a custom script.
+Pressing `F9` starts a recording session, and `Shift+F9` (`⇧F9` on Mac OSX | `F10` in curses) stops recording. `Alt+F9` (`⌥F9` | `F12`) plays back the most recently recorded macro.
+You can use the "Tools -> Macros" menu to save a macro to a file, or load one for subsequent playback.

 ## Remote Control

 Since Textadept executes arbitrary Lua code passed via the `-e` and `--execute`